fbpx

 • Intense cravings for the drug

 Attempting to quit ketamine without professional support can be extremely difficult, as the withdrawal symptoms can be severe.
 It is essential for individuals struggling with ketamine addiction to seek the guidance and assistance of healthcare professionals who can provide the necessary medical and psychological support to navigate the recovery process safely and effectively.
+Many outlets can help, including learning coping skills for addiction through support groups, or more novel treatments such as online drug treatment.

-How is Ketamine Addiction Treated?
+How Is Ketamine Addiction Treated?

 Fortunately, there are various treatment options available for individuals battling ketamine addiction.
 The most effective approaches often involve a combination of evidence-based therapies and medical interventions tailored to the unique needs and circumstances of the individual.